 Permanent improvement A fixed addition or change to land that is not temporary or portable.

-Prescribed grazing The controlled harvest of vegetation with grazing or browsing animals managed with the intent to achieve management objectives.
-The term can refer simply to planned grazing or to a very specific time and amount of grazing by a specific species (Launchbaugh and Walker 2006).
+Prescribed grazing Lawful application of grazing by a specific kind of livestock at a determined season, duration, and intensity to accomplish defined vegetation or conservation goals, including reducing the risk of wildfire by reducing fuel loads, controlling undesirable or invasive plants, and promoting biodiversity and habitat for special status species.
+Prescribed grazing may involve any or multiple kinds of livestock (See also: Launchbaugh and Walker 2006).

 Personal property Movable items or belongings exclusive of land and buildings.